 In one of Belsebuub’s books, I had learnt about several meditation techniques to silence the mind, and I decided to try out one of those meditations called a koan.
-I wanted to experience what it would be like to fall asleep with no thought in my mind, with the aim to have an out of body experience into the 6th dimension.
+I wanted to experience what it would be like to fall asleep with no thought in my mind, and have an out of body experience into the 6th dimension.

-I decided to dedicate some time and practices during a 2-week period trying to achieve this.
+I practiced during a 2-week period trying to achieve this.

 Setting up a Schedule

-In addition to the Koan meditations, I trained my mind to concentrate better using three concentration/visualisation practices per day, as well as try as much as I could to concentrate on what I was doing during the day.
+During this training period, in addition to the Koan meditations, I trained my mind to concentrate better using three concentration/visualisation practices per day, and try as much as I could to concentrate on what I was doing during the day.